How does it work?

 Discounted Heat Pump Electric Rate

 Heat pumps help Columbia Water & Light reduce summer peak demand which saves the utility money.
 Although they use more electricity during the winter, electric prices are lower for the utility during these months Columbia passes along the savings to our customers with high-efficiency heat pumps.
 The discounted heat pump rate is applied from October through May.
-Minimum insulation requirements are a requirement of this electric rate classification.
-Contact us to sign up for the rate, e-mail us at firstname.lastname@example.org or call 573-874-7325.
-See our electric rate page on our main website for more detailed rate information.
+Minimum insultion requirements are a requirement of this electric rate classification.
+Contact us to sign up for the rate, e-mail us at email@example.com or call 573-874-7325.
+See our electric rate page opens in a new windowon our main website for more detailed rate information.